pfsense/docs/source/install/upgrade-guide.rst

 (*config.xml*).
 Those with a `pfSense
 Gold <https://www.pfsense.org/our-services/gold-membership.html>`__
-subscription may also use the :doc:`AutoConfigBackup </backup/autoconfigbackup>` package to make a manual backup noting the reason as “before upgrade”.
+subscription may also use the :doc:`AutoConfigBackup </backup/autoconfigbackup>` package to make a manual backup noting the reason as "before upgrade".
 Keeping a local and remote copy of the backup *config.xml* is strongly advised.